 There are many factors regarding which subjects to continue onto an A2 level, and the decision should be a personal one reflecting that individual.
 If you already know what degree and university you want to study, you should have researched and found out what the UCAS entry requirements are for that degree course.
 Choosing the right university and course is essential, as it will be at the place and the subject you will be studying for three years minimum!

 When you know the entry requirements it should be easy to know the important subjects to study at A2 level.
 However, if you only need one or two subjects for your degree and are left with a personal choice, stick to what you enjoy and the subject you excel at most.
 Candidates also should look into their insurance universities to see what they are asking for from students, as there is a possibility that you might be studying there.

-Choosing to study 4 or more A Level subjects could do more harm than good at the end of your A2 year.
-As there is more studying, pressure and time-management needed to make it work, students can find that they receive slightly lower grades across all of their subjects and that all or one greatly suffered.
-Whereas students who take 3 subjects are able to allocate their time and manage their revision more effectively, especially if students want to work part-time whilst study.
+Choosing to study four or more A-level subjects could do more harm than good at the end of your A2 year.
+As there is more studying, pressure and time-management needed to make it work, students can find that they receive slightly lower grades across all of their subjects and that all or one greatly suffers.